Charlotte Tilbury’s Advent Calendar Is Already Here (& Set To Sell Out)

 ADVERTISEMENT

-At $210, this calendar isn’t cheap, though if we incorporate some girl math into the equation, that’s just over $17 per product.
-And make no mistake, the range of products included is sure to be a worthy investment, combining Charlotte Tilbury's best-selling makeup and skincare.
-While the brand is, understandably, keeping many of the calendar's details hush-hush so as not to ruin the surprise, we do know that this year’s edition includes a travel-size version of the Magic Cream and Airbrush Flawless Setting Spray, plus two full-size Hot Lips Lipsticks.
-Best yet, everything is packaged beautifully in a bejeweled chest that can be easily repurposed (mine now organizes my jewelry collection).
+At £160, this calendar isn’t cheap, though if we incorporate some girl maths into the equation, that’s just over £13 per product.
+And make no mistake, the range of products included is sure to be a worthy investment, combining Charlotte Tilbury's bestselling makeup and skincare.
+Understandably, the brand is keeping many of the calendar's details hush-hush so as not to ruin the surprise but we do know that this year’s edition includes travel-size versions of Magic Cream (£79) and Airbrush Flawless Setting Spray (£35), plus two full-size Hot Lips Lipsticks (£27 each).
+In 2022, the calendar cost £150 and contained products worth £244.
+Our favourites from last year's iteration included the TikTok-famous Hollywood Beauty Light Wand in Spotlight (£30), a full-size Brow Fix, which boasts amazing staying power (£24), and a travel-size version of Magic Serum Crystal Elixir (£65), which leaves even super-dry skin soft and glowing.
+Better yet, everything is packaged beautifully in a bejewelled chest that can be easily repurposed (mine now organises my jewellery collection).

-While past customers might find the blockbuster Advent cal very similar to last year’s offering, we still think it's a great way to shop Charlotte Tilbury and save.
-For CT newbies, it's an indulgent way to try out the brand’s top sellers in one fell swoop; for longtime fans, it's a luxurious way to stockpile all your favorites.
-If previous years are any indication, we’re sure it’ll be an instant sellout, so we suggest signing up now to be first in the know.
+Past customers might find the setup very similar to last year’s advent offering but we still reckon it's a brilliant way to shop Charlotte Tilbury and save.
+For CT newbies, it's an indulgent way to try out the brand’s top sellers without fully committing; for longtime fans, it's a luxurious way to stockpile your favourites.
+If previous years are any indication, we’re sure it’ll be an instant sell-out.
+We suggest signing up now to be first in the know.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.